nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    <br/>
    <br/>
    <div markdown="span" class="alert alert-warning">:exclamation: Important:
    ModuLink will not run on older versions of Java!
-If you do not have Java 11 installed, please install it by following the instructions in the official [guide]       (https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html).
+If you do not have Java 11 installed, please install it by following the instructions in the official [guide](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html).
    </div>
    <br/>
-2. Download the latest `modulink.jar` from our website [here](https://github.com/AY2122S1-CS2103T-W12-4/tp/releases).
+2. Download the latest **modulink.jar** from our website [here](https://github.com/AY2122S1-CS2103T-W12-4/tp/releases).
 3. Move the file to the folder you want to use as the home folder for ModuLink on your computer.

 ### Section 2.2 Working with ModuLink